Rask gets shutout; interim Cassidy 3-0 after Bruins' 4-0 win

 The Bruins made it 2-0 on Chara's goal early into the second.
 The 6-foot-9 captain made a nifty shift around Alexander Radulov in the slot before firing a wrister into the net.

+''He was dialed in,'' Cassidy said of Chara. ''He wanted to be out there in all key situations.''

-Krejci had power-play score came with just under five minutes to play in the second for Boston's season-high eighth straight game with a power-play goal.
+Krejci's power-play score came with just under five minutes to play in the second for Boston's season-high eighth straight game with a power-play goal.

+The short-handed and power-play goals ruined the struggling Canadiens' spirit for the night.

+''We just lost momentum in the second with the special teams,'' Montreal coach Michel Therrien said. ''They were up three goals and that was it.''

 NOTES: It was Rask's 36th career shutout, moving him out of a tie with Frank Brimsek for second on the club's all-time list. ...
 Canadiens RW Brendan Gallagher was back in the lineup after being out since Jan.
 7 with a broken hand. ...
 Bruins LW Matt Beleskey was in the lineup after being a healthy scratch Saturday. ...
 McQuaid played his 400th career game. ...
 The organist played 'Let It Snow' during the second intermission. ...
 It was the last regular-season meeting between the teams this season.